This is why a lifeboat damaged by a seamine has washed up in Sheffield

-A lifeboat which had a huge hole blown in its side when it hit a sea mine has appeared in Sheffield.

-No, it’s not a joke or fake news – the boat is just one fascinating exhibit on display at the National Emergency Services Museum.
+A lifeboat is just one fascinating exhibit on display at the National Emergency Services Museum in Sheffield

 The huge 47-feet craft was brought up from Poole, Dorset, and lifted into the museum’s West Bar yard by crane.